-What to drink: A Rain Dog with oysters on the side.
+What should I drink?
+A Rain Dog (Amaro, bourbon, mint and lemon) with oysters on the side.

 It would be easy to walk straight past the latest venture from the team behind Candelaria and Le Glass – with its nondescript front door and simple neon sign, the Mary Céleste oyster bar looks more like a neighbourhood pizzeria than one of the buzziest destinations in the Marais.
 If you fancy a slice of class with your aperitifs, this is where to come.

 What’s the deal?
 A gourmet destination that doubles up as a tip-top wine bar.

 What should I drink?
 A glass of white with a yellow pollock ceviche.